caweltjr/JavaGraphLibrary/README.md

     3. remove vertices
     4. retrieve edges for vertex
     5. given a vertex, determine it's connectivity to edges

-A set of starter Junit tests are included.

-The edges have labels and a positive integer weight is assigned to each edge.
+    6. edges have labels and have weights
+    7. the Dijkstra shortest path algorithm has been implemented to find the shortest path between 2 vertices
-The graph can be stored on disk or transmitted across a network through the java.io.Serializeable
+    8. The graph can be stored on disk or transmitted across a network through the java.io.Serializeable mechanism
-    mechanism.
-The Dijkstra shortest-path algorithm has been implemented to find the shortest path between
-    2 vertices using weighted edges.
-A separate wrapper class called ThreadSafeGraph with synchronized methods was created to meet the requirement that it could be manipulated and queried safely from multiple threads.
+    9. A separate wrapper class called ThreadSafeGraph with synchronized methods was created to meet the requirement that it could be manipulated and queried safely from multiple threads.
+    10. A set of starter Junit tests are included.